From behind bars to pardoned by governor, Little Rock man changes life to help others

 The only option that he had was to attend Shorter College in North Little Rock.

 "I was hesitant because I really wasn't sure if I needed to be here or if I belonged here.
-I knew I couldn't read, write or spell," Hunt Sr. said.
+I knew I couldn't read, write or spell," he said.

-Hunt Sr. said that he didn't have the confidence to confront his illiteracy.
+Hunt said that he didn't have the confidence to confront his illiteracy.

 It took him a while to get out of the car, but once he did he said the rest was history.